nagmat1/int_experiment/iperf.md

 grep -w 5001 /etc/services
 ```

+Port 5001 is closed.
 The port was not open.
 Open the port on both hosts:

+# Open the ports in linux ubuntu :

 ```
 sudo ufw allow 5001/tcp
 ```